DenizenScript/DenizenMetaBot/README.md

 - Within the `config` directory, create file `config.fds` (a FreneticDataSyntax file) with the following options (See also the full file text sample below):
     - `valid_channels` set to a whitelist of channels the bot responds in (blank = responds anywhere).
     - `info_replies` set to a submapping of info commands and their replies, which allows comma-separated list keys.
 The first listed name on each line is the primary name.
 Type `\n` to add a line break.
-    - `update_projects` set to a submapping of project names to update messages.
+    - `project_details` set to a submapping of project names to project details map, as follows:
+        - `update` set to an update message for the project.
+        - `github` set to a GitHub repo URL (if applicable)
+        - `icon` set to a `.png` icon image URL.
+    - `channel_details` set to a submapping of channels to details specific to the channel.
+Within each channel ID key is a submapping of the details, as follows:
-    - `channel_updates` set to a submapping of channels to what projects they correspond to (for the update command).
+        - `updates` set to what projects they correspond to (for the update command).
-    - `project_names` set to a list of project names, in their correct original casing.
-    - `project_icons` set to a submapping of project names to `.png` icon image URLs.
+        - `github` set to the GitHub root project URL.

 `config.fds` sample text content (the channel IDs are the actual ones on the Denizen Discord group):
 ```